Their troubles will now commence!

 - Nephewism: It's implied that Max was raised by his Aunt Woofie, because he and the Grinch mention her and not Max's parents when talking about the time when he was a puppy.

-- Never My Fault: The Grinch gets brickles stuck in him and says the Whos "brickle-ized" him.
-Not only were the Whos not outdoors when he crashed and got thrown into the brickle bush (because he had frightened them indoors), but also he might not have crashed if he hadn't been trying to hunt down the Wuzzy Woozoo.The Grinch: Brickle-ize me, will they?
+- Never My Fault: The Grinch gets brickles stuck on him and says the Whos "brickle-ized" him.
+Not only were the Whos not outdoors when he crashed and got thrown into the brickle bush (because he had frightened them indoors), but also he might not have crashed if he hadn't been trying to hunt down the Wuzzy Woozoo.The Grinch: [picking brickles off his rear end] Brickle-ize me, will they?
 I'll brickle-ize the entire township!

 - Nobody Poops: Downplayed.
 The outhouse is referred to as "the euphemism" but Euchariah's reason for using it is not explicitly given.

 - Non-Indicative Name: Halloween is never even brought up, nor does any character allude to it outside the title, which is why re-releases have sometimes renamed it "[It's] Grinch Night" and the German dub is titled "An Halloween kommt der Grinch" when it was released in West Germany.

 - No One Gets Left Behind: The Whos and animals of Whoville all shack up in safety when the Sour-Sweet Wind starts blowing.
 A female Who even goes back for her son's doll.

 - Our Monsters Are Weird: All the spooks in the Grinch's Paraphernalia Wagon come in many different shapes and sizes, each with their own design.

 - Pain to the Ass: While chasing the Wuzzy Woozoo, the Grinch ends up crashing into a brickle bush and gets a bunch of brickles in his britches.The Grinch: Darn these brickles anyway!
 I'll be sore for a month.